th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

   - Helm 3+
   - Chrome 75 or newer
   - Portainer (optional)
-    Portainer is the web UI for the docker.
+    Portainer is the web UI for Docker.
     It can help manage the `minikube` container with the Kubernetes cluster, and `th2-storage` container with the Cassandra database.
     Run Portainer docker container:
     ```shell